LazarAcimovic/GeoCanvas/README.md

-Also, here's the specification of project itself:
+Also, here's the specification of the project itself:

 Shape Drawing: